hexhowells/CryptoPals/README.md

 # CryptoPals
-This repo contains solutions to the [CryptoPals](https://cryptopals.com/) challenges.
+This repo contains solutions to the [CryptoPals](https://cryptopals.com/) cryptography challenges.

 ---